 We sail in the same sea but have as a destination a close location: towards the enchanting Bay of Cascais.
-During the sail, by means of coastal navigation, you can enjoy the breathtaking scenery of the Estoril coast and the view of Serra de Sintra, Costa da Caparica’s beaches or Cape Espichel at a distance.
+During the sail, by means of coastal navigation, you can enjoy a breathtaking scenery.
+From the Estoril coast and the view of Serra de Sintra, Costa da Caparica’s beaches to Cape Espichel.

 Luís Vaz de Camões, one of the major figures of the Portuguese literature and one of the great poets of the West, had the opportunity to sail to distant and unknown destinations.